Waltham, Massachusetts: Arts and culture

 Waltham is known for its embracing of literary arts.
 Local author Jessica Lucci has written a series of books about Waltham which can be found at the Waltham Museum, The Waltham Historical Society, and many other regional establishments devoted to promoting literary arts.

 The Waltham Mills Artists Association is located in one of the former factories of the Boston Manufacturing Company.
 The WMAA Open Studios takes place each year on the first weekend of November.
 The 76 artists of the WMAA open their homes and studios to the public.
 Works of all media imaginable are demonstrated, displayed and discussed.

 The Waltham Philharmonic Orchestra, a civic symphony of the MetroWest area, began in 1985 under the direction of local musicians David J. Tierney and Harold W. McSwain, Jr. With almost 60 professional, semi-professional, and amateur musicians, the orchestra's mission is to provide the Waltham community with the opportunity to perform in and attend classical concerts of the highest quality.
 WPO musicians come from Waltham as well as from Boston and surrounding communities.
 The ensemble includes players of a wide range of ages and professions.

 There are five to six concerts throughout the season, including one that features the winner of the annual Youth Concerto Competition, which provides opportunities for young musicians to perform solo works with the WPO.
 Annual concerts have included summer Concerts on the Common and the December Holiday Pops.

 Waltham is home to the Waltham Symphony Orchestra, a high-level semi-professional civic orchestra.
 The 55 piece orchestra performs five concerts each season at the Kennedy Middle-school Auditorium.
 Its music director is French-born American conductor, Patrick Botti.

 Open space in the city is protected by the Waltham Land Trust.

 Waltham embraces its ethnic diversity in a number of festivals.
 The annual Latinos en Acción Festival celebrates the many Puerto Rican, Mexican, Peruvian, and Guatemalan residents.
 It is held by Latinos in Action, a local nonprofit group that helps the Latino population register to vote, understand the laws and find scholarships.
 The festival includes a parade, music, food, and a beauty pageant.

 Waltham has in recent decades become a center for Ugandan culture, with an estimated 1500 Ugandans living in the city, leading some to call Waltham "Little Kampala".
 The Ugandan North America Association is headquartered in Waltham, along with St. Peters Church of Uganda Boston, as well as Karibu, a well regarded Ugandan eatery.
-Wilberforce Kateregga, a Ugandan immigrant to Waltham has since established Waltham College Uganda, a boarding school for over 300 orphans and children affected by AIDS.
+Wilberforce Kateregga, a Ugandan immigrant to Waltham has since established Waltham College Uganda in Seeta Nazigo, Uganda, a boarding school for over 300 orphans and children affected by AIDS.
 The school was named in honor of Kateregga's new home city.